Poundland sold for £1 and set to shut shops in restructuring

 The discount chain, known for primarily selling products for £1, had been put on the market earlier this year after a sharp downturn in trading.

-Poundland’s more-than-800 stores and roughly 16,000 employees will be transferred to the ownership of Gordon Brothers, which owns brands including Laura Ashley, as a result.
+Poundland’s more-than-800 stores and roughly 16,000 employees will be transferred to the ownership of Gordon Brothers, the former owner of Laura Ashley, as a result.

 Poundland said the details will be communicated “in due course”.

-It is understood that full details of the shake-up will be sent out company creditors in the coming days.
+It is understood full details of the shake-up will be sent to company creditors in the coming days.

 The company is expected to seek around 100 store closures and a raft of rent reductions from landlords as part of the process.